Y-CHETHAN/Digital-Image-Processing/Exp8-Record-Hough Transform/README.md

 ![3](https://user-images.githubusercontent.com/75234991/169073275-5fe84886-cbb2-446e-8dd6-b2930b90b457.png)

 ## RESULT:
-Thus the program is written with python and OpenCV to detect lines using Hough transform.
+Thus, the program is written with python and OpenCV to detect lines using Hough transform.